MilkBowl/LocalShops/README.md

 LocalShops provides an Ant build script (build.xml) which should be used when building LocalShops.
 Other methods may work, but are not supported or documented.
 To learn more about Ant, visit http://ant.apache.org.

+## Jenkins
+MilkBowl has an automated build server at http://ci.milkbowl.net which builds LocalShops as necessary.

 ## Dependencies